1916 Republican Party presidential primaries

 From February 9 to June 6, through a series of primaries and caucuses, voters of the Republican Party elected delegates to the 1916 Republican National Convention, held June 7 to June 10, 1916, in Chicago, Illinois to choose the party's nominee for President of the United States.
-The delegate election process was inconclusive, with a majority of delegates not pledged to any candidate and a small plurality supporting Associate Justice of the Supreme Court Charles Evans Hughes.
+The delegate election process was inconclusive, with a large majority of delegates not pledged to any candidate and a small plurality supporting Associate Justice of the Supreme Court Charles Evans Hughes.
 Hughes eventually secured the nomination at the convention on the third ballot.

 Several more conservative or progressive candidates received a large share of elected delegates.
 Conservatives split between Senator John W. Weeks, Senator Elihu Root, and former Vice President Charles W. Fairbanks.
 Progressives rallied behind Senator Albert Cummins, who dominated the primaries, Senator Robert M. La Follette, and former President Theodore Roosevelt, who returned to the party after fatally splitting it in the 1912 election.
 Neither faction consolidated behind any one candidate, and the moderate Hughes, acceptable to all parties, prevailed.